ABC-7/SRCM-Checking/SynthesisedReqExperiments/Readme.txt

 Each folder contains:-
-- The synthesised Input requirements
+- The synthesised input requirements
 - The corresponding automatically constructed SRCM Log
 - The raised 3C issues via SRCM-checking